Posted January 30th, 2014 by Magdalena Karlick & filed under Art Therapy at SWC, Counseling at SWC, SWC Blog, Top News.

 I have a song stuck in my head.
 I think it’s staying stuck because we’ve entered a new year and part of the lyrics are “How am I gonna be an optimist about this?”
 The song is called “Pompeii”, by Bastille.

-Posted January 8th, 2014 by & filed under Top News, SWC Blog, Mindfulness.
+Posted January 8th, 2014 by Southwestern College & filed under Student & Alumni Stories.

 My New Year resolutions are usually the same every year: be healthier, be nicer, and appreciate the simple things.
 But this year felt different.
 For some reason I lit a candle and mediated.
 I felt there was something specific I needed to hear for 2014.
 I hope that sharing with the SWC community is a…